michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0088.md

 - v: to draw back the lips and reveal the teeth, in a smile, grimace, or snarl
 - n: a facial expression characterized by turning up the corners of the mouth; usually shows pleasure or amusement
 ### Family
-grin: grinned, grinner, grinning, grins+;grinner: grinners;grinning: grinnings
+- grin: grinned, grinner, grinning, grins+
+- grinner: grinners
+- grinning: grinnings
 ### Examples
 - Sideline grins may not exceed an upturn of more than 0.3 centimeters.
 - "Stereotypical Shanghai women are fierce and loud," she says with a grin.